CSGJusticeCenter/MCLCShiny/README.md

     * scripts: `3a_highchart_fnc` and `3c_highchart_html`
     * log file: shiny_prep_log_**hc_html**.txt
     * outputs: saves html files within repo only
-    * *huge disparity on the length of time to run this code, depends on machine bandwidth*
+    * *huge disparity on the length of time to run this code, depends on machine bandwidth; its faster if you start shiny_prep with a new session of R*
   - hc_pngs (~30min )
     * description: take the html objects create in previous step and take a screenshot and save as a pngs
     * scripts: `3a_highchart_fnc` and `3d_highchart_png`